-Profile Property Rules define how a property gets pulled from a Source.
-Every Source might be structured in slightly different ways, so Grouparoo plugins make it easy for you to define Profile Property Rules.
+Properties define how a Profile Property gets pulled from a Source.
+Every Source might be structured in slightly different ways, so Grouparoo plugins make it easy for you to define Properties.

-For example, you might define a Profile Property Rule called
+For example, you might define a Property called

 first_name which you are pulling from your product database via the